learnk8s/learnk8s.io/src/gatekeeper/content.md

 **Of course, anyone with sufficient rights can still create the workload in your cluster and skip the CI/CD pipeline.**

-If you can run `kubectl apply -f deployment.yaml` successfully, you can ignore `conftest` and your cluster will run images with the `latest` tag.
+If you can run `kubectl apply -f deployment.yaml` successfully, you can ignore `conftest`, and your cluster will run images with the `latest` tag.

 _How can you prevent someone from working around your policies?_

 You could supplement the static check with dynamic policies deployed inside your cluster.

-_What if you could reject a resource after it is submitted to the the cluster?_
+_What if you could reject a resource after it is submitted to the cluster?_

 ## The Kubernetes API